Reading Time: 18 minutes

 - A company hires an employee as a contractor and gives that employee stock options.

 - The employee didn’t pay any taxes on his stock option gains.

-- Local tax authorities go after the employee and he sues the company – claiming you should have notified him of his tax liability, withheld the taxes, and been responsible as an employer in accordance with the laws of that country
+- Local tax authorities go after the employee, who in turn sues the company – claiming you should have notified him of his tax liability, withheld the taxes, and been responsible as an employer in accordance with the laws of that country.

 - There are no shortcuts.
 There’s the right way and the wrong way.
 Breaking or bending the law isn’t worth it.
 What seems less trouble or cost in the short run can be infinitely more complex or costly in the end.